 Our complete bike frame size guide will show you how to figure out the correct bike frame size for adults and kids – for hybrid and mountain bikes, and for road bikes too.
-This guide includes all you need to know about bike frame measurement, and includes bike frame size charts for adult bikes and kid’s bikes.
+This guide includes all you need to know about bike frame measurement, and includes bike frame size charts for adult bikes (hybrid, mountain and road) and for kid’s bikes too.
 This guide also includes advice on whether you should consider a women-specific bike.
-The guide concludes with a definitive video showing how to measure for correct bike frame size.
+The guide concludes with a useful video showing how to measure for correct bike frame size.

 Contents of this Post

 - The 3 Crucial Things to Get Right When You Buy a Bike

 - Problems with Buying the Wrong Size Bike Frame

 - Two Different Bike Frame Size Systems